Handbook Detail Page

 Discipline for Offenses: All misbehavior on school buses and at bus stops is serious because it can affect students’ safety and well-being.

-It also can cause hardship for parents/guardians of offending students.
-If a student is suspended from bus riding, his/her parent/guardian is required by state law to provide transportation for him/her to and from school, because the state requires all students to attend school through the age of 18.
+It can also cause hardship for parents/guardians of offending students.
+If a student is suspended from bus riding, his/her parent/guardian is required by state law to provide transportation for him/her to and from school.

-All questions or inquiries should be directed to the bus service contractor student manager with Durham at 253-475-0334.
+All questions or inquiries should be directed to the bus service contractor student manager with First Student at 253-272-7750.

-Discipline ranges from a warning to expulsion: Major offenses are very serious and the student will be suspended.
+Discipline ranges from a warning to expulsion: Major offenses are very serious, and the student will be suspended.
 The length of the suspension will be determined by the severity of the major offense.
-For each offense, a student receives a School Bus Incident Warning Report, and copies are sent to his/her parent/guardian.
-Several incident reports will result in suspensions as follows: suspensions will range from three to 30 days or for the remainder of the school year depending on the offense.
+For each offense, a student receives a School Bus Incident Warning Report, and contact is made with his or her parent/guardian.
+Several incident reports will result in suspensions as follows: suspensions will range from one to 30 days or for the remainder of the school year depending on the offense(s).

 Steps in school bus discipline procedure